bramtayl/Justly/README.md

 ### Starting values

-- "Gain" is the gain, between 0 and 10.
+- "Gain" is the linear output gain multiplier (not decibels) applied by the FluidSynth synthesizer, between 0 and 10.
 - "Starting key" is the starting key, in Hz.
 For reference, see the [piano key frequencies on Wikipedia](https://en.wikipedia.org/wiki/Piano_key_frequencies).
 - "Starting velocity" is the starting velocity, between 0 and 127.
 - "Starting tempo" is the starting tempo, in beats per minute (bpm).